The Evolution of DOGE: From Obama’s Creation to Suhas Subramanyam’s Opposition

 Subramanyam’s opposition to DOGE is striking given its lineage.
 The agency traces back to Obama’s USDS, and its current cost-cutting mission echoes Biden’s “Campaign to Cut Waste”—both initiatives Subramanyam was indirectly linked to through his Obama-era service.
 Yet, he now stands against it, a stance that seems at odds with his past.

 This shift can be understood through context.
 Biden’s campaign was a targeted, measured effort, while DOGE under Trump has taken a more radical approach, often bypassing traditional checks and balances.
-As a Democrat representing a district with many federal workers, Subramanyam may also feel compelled to challenge a -led initiative that directly affects his constituents.
+As a Democrat representing a district with many federal workers, Subramanyam may also feel compelled to challenge a Republican-led initiative that directly affects his constituents.
 His opposition likely reflects both principled objections to DOGE’s methods and political pressures from his base.

 Conclusion